North End, Niagara Falls, New York

 North End is a neighborhood in Niagara Falls, New York.

 Geography

-The North End neighborhood extends along Highland Avenue.
+The North End neighborhood extends along Highland Avenue from just north of Ontario Avenue to Hyde Park Boulevard in a northeasterly direction dictated by the contours of the Niagara River like Lewiston Road and Niagara Scenic Parkway.

+Education

+One school serving the area is Maple Avenue Elementary School.

 History

 The North End, like Little Italy, has declined significantly over the years.
 Originally a booming industrial district, predominantly Polish and German, since the 1940s the areas surrounding Highland Avenue have been predominantly African-American, several of the industries have closed and the area has become neglected.
 Recently, "green" industry has begun to move into the North End, bringing back some jobs.